-The accompanying consolidated financial statements have been prepared in conformity with US GAAP, which contemplate continuation of the Company as a going concern.
-For the three months ended September 30, 2020, and 2019, the Company incurred a net loss of \$2.7 million and \$1.1 million, and used net cash of \$2.3 million and \$0.5 million in operations, respectively.
+The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
+For the six months ended December 31, 2020, and 2019, the Company incurred a net loss of \$6.0 million and \$3.2 million and used net cash of \$5.7 million and \$3.6 million in operations, respectively.
+The Company expects to continue to incur additional operating losses in the foreseeable future.